-ObsTAP and the Observation data model describe observations in a broad sense (exactly what comprises an "observation" is not well defined within astronomy and is left up to the data provider to define for their data).
-ObsTAP also describes archive data products (e.g., actual archive files).
-In general an "observation" may be composed of multiple individual data products.
-In this case all the data products comprising an observation should share the same observation identifier (obs_id).
-The form of the obs_id string is up to the data products comprising an observation levels, and so forth.
+In general an Observation Dataset, as a result, may be composed of multiple individual data products.
+In this case all the data products stemming from one observation should share the same observation identifier (obs_id).
+The form of the obs_id string is up to the data provider so long as it uniquely identifies, within the context of the archive, all data products resulting from the observation.
+The individual data products associated with an observation may have different data product types, calibration levels, and so forth.
 ObsTAP only directly supports the description of science data products, i.e., data products which contain science data having some physical (spatial, spectral, temporal) coverage.

-In general for instrumental data there are two different approaches for exposing the data from an observation.
-One can either expose the individual science data products comprising the observation, all sharing the same obs_id, or one can expose the entire observation as a single complex instrumental data product.
-Combinations of the two approaches are also possible.
+Two different approaches can be followed for exposing the instrumental data from an observation.
+One can either expose the individual science data products resulting from the observation, all sharing the same obs_id, or one can "package" the data products and expose the package as a single complex instrumental data product.
+Combinations of the two approaches are also possible, e.g., a package of all the data products, plus additional records exposing selected high priority individual data products, all sharing the same obs_id.